The Three-Ledger Methodology

 The substrate offers two notarization modes, configurable per tenant:

-Mode B — Mode A plus periodic Merkle anchoring to a public chain.
-In Mode B, the substrate periodically computes a Merkle root over the records sealed since the prior anchor and publishes that root to a public chain (the choice of which public chain is a deployment parameter).
-Mode B grants the verify-without-trusting-the-platform property: a recipient holding an exported record and the corresponding Merkle inclusion proof can verify, against the public chain, that the record's contents existed and were sealed before the public-chain timestamp of the anchoring transaction.
-Mode B is the appropriate setting for tenants whose downstream consumers (regulators, commercial counterparties) require independent verification.
+Mode B: Mode A plus periodic Merkle anchoring on a public chain.
+In Mode B, the substrate periodically computes a Merkle root over the records sealed since the prior anchor and publishes that root to a public chain.
+The choice of which public chain is a deployment parameter.
+Mode B grants the property of verification without trust in the platform: a recipient holding an exported record and the corresponding Merkle inclusion proof can verify, against the public chain, that the record's contents existed and were sealed before the public-chain timestamp of the anchoring transaction.
+Mode B is the appropriate setting for tenants whose downstream consumers, such as regulators or commercial counterparties, require independent verification.

-Each export from the substrate carries a verification artifact: a self-contained bundle of the exported records, the seal chain over those records, the methodology specification versions under which any derivations were computed, the authorizing principal's identity and signature on the export, and (in Mode B) the Merkle inclusion proofs and the public-chain transaction identifiers required to verify the anchors.
+Each export from the substrate carries a verification artifact: a self-contained bundle of the exported records, the seal chain over those records, the methodology specification versions under which any derivations were computed, the authorizing principal's identity and signature on the export, and, in Mode B, the Merkle inclusion proofs and the transaction identifiers on the public chain required to verify the anchors.
 The verification artifact is what the recipient validates; the substrate's continued availability is not required for validation.

 The hard part of operating a derivations ledger is not writing the first version of the methodology specification.
 It is writing the second.
 The four pathologies of section 2 cluster around precisely this transition.
 The substrate enforces five rules.